SambaCommunications/Samba-Android-SDK/README.md

 ### AdListener events

-Above is an example of creating a **SambaEventListener** object and registering it to the SambaAd object.
+Above is an example of creating a **SambaListener** object and registering it to the SambaAd object.
 The following events are triggered:

 |**Event**|**Mandatory implementation**|**Description**|
 |---------|----------------------------|---------------|